simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 SimonSaysSeeq now supports resilient startup when grids are not fully connected.
 The sequencer will start even if 0 or 1 grids are detected, using the last known configuration from when 2 grids were present.

-**Grid Rediscovery Trigger**: Grid rediscovery is triggered **only on MIDI stop events**.
-This ensures minimal performance impact during playback while providing a natural opportunity to detect newly connected grids when the sequencer stops. **Grids do NOT automatically connect when plugged in during operation** - you must send MIDI stop to trigger detection.
+**Grid Rediscovery**: Grid rediscovery happens **automatically via USB hotplug detection**.
+When you plug in a grid, serialosc sends a notification and the sequencer immediately detects it.
+Additionally, you can manually trigger rediscovery by sending **MIDI stop**.

 **Visual Feedback**: When a grid is detected (at startup or during rediscovery), it **flashes 2 times quickly** (150ms timing) to provide immediate visual confirmation of successful connection.